 Pinterest is a bit simpler than the other social media, its recommended aspect ratio is 2:3 aspect ratio.
 You can pin a variety of sizes, but 2:3 is optimal.

-Final Thoughts on Aspect Ratio
+Final Thoughts on Aspect Ratio in Photography

 In conclusion, be attentive to your aspect ratio as that will aid you when composing your photograph, printing your masterpiece, or sharing your photographic eye with the world!